How to Form an LLC in Arizona

 - A $50 filing fee

 You can file your articles of organization by fax or mail by filling out a hard copy of the form.
 You will then mail or fax it back to the Arizona Corporation Commission.
-If you prefer, you can file this form online at the Arizona Corporation Commission website.
-You will need to log in or create a new account on the website before proceeding.
+If you prefer, you can file this form online at the Arizona Corporation Commission's website.
+Before proceeding, you will need to log in or create a new account on the website.

-Although you are not required by law to have an LLC operating agreement, it's wise to create one.
+Although you are not legally required to have an LLC operating agreement, it's wise to create one.
 The operating agreement is a crucial legal document.
 It forms a contract among your LLC members.
 In it, you will agree on issues like:

 - LLC management